Skip to content

 CLOUDRON_MAIL_FROM_DISPLAY_NAME= # the email Display name to use for the "From" address

-CLOUDRON_MAIL_DOMAIN= # the domain name to use for email sending (i.e username@domain)
+CLOUDRON_MAIL_DOMAIN= # the domain name to use for email sending (i.e only the domain part of username@domain)

 The SMTP server does not require STARTTLS.
 If STARTTLS is used, the app must be prepared to accept self-signed certs.